Performance evaluation of compact plastic scintillating fiber modules for muon tomography applications: Data analysis

 \subsection{Channel calibration}

-Although in the cosmic-ray muon test all SiPM channels of a SciFi module were biased at the same voltage, variations in their breakdown voltages and the responses of different Citiroc1A channels resulted in non-uniform responses of number of photonelectrons ($N_{\mathrm{pe}}$) among SiPM channels.
-To account for these variations, the pedestal must be subtracted from the raw data and the gain of each SiPM channel calibrated individually.
+The raw signal from a fired SiPM is the sum of signals from all microcells that fired in Geiger mode.
+The number of fired microcells corresponds to the number of photoelectrons ($N_{\rm{pe}}$) for the channel, making $N_{\rm{pe}}$ proportional to the integral of the SiPM pulse, i.e., the total charge.
+Although all SiPM channels of a SciFi module were biased at the same voltage during the cosmic-ray muon test, variations in their breakdown voltages and the responses of different Citiroc1A channels resulted in non-uniform responses in $N_{\mathrm{pe}}$ among SiPM channels.
+To account for these variations, the pedestal must be subtracted from the raw data, and the gain of each SiPM channel must be calibrated individually.

-As shown in the left panel of Fig.~\ref{fig:gain}, the raw ADC spectrum of the HG amplifier signals obtained in gain-calibration mode exhibits a clear offset from zero.
+As shown in the left panel of Fig.~\ref{fig:gain}, the raw ADC spectrum of the HG amplifier signals obtained during gain calibration clearly exhibits an offset from zero.
 The pedestal is defined as the ADC value of the first and highest peak (from left to right), which is consistent with the value measured in pedestal mode with no high voltage applied to the SiPM arrays.
-The same procedure is applied for the pedestal estimation of the LG amplifier signals.
-The charge threshold set during gain-calibration mode corresponds to the valley at approximately 5 p.e.
-The peaks between the pedestal and the threshold are identified, and the HG gain, $G_{HG}$, is determined as the mean ADC separation between adjacent peaks.
+The same procedure is applied to estimate the pedestal for the LG amplifier signals.
+The charge threshold set during gain calibration corresponds to the valley at approximately 5 p.e.
+The peaks between the pedestal and the threshold are identified, and the high gain, $G_{HG}$, is determined as the mean ADC separation between the adjacent peaks.
 As reported in Refs.~\cite{Impiombato:2020,Wu:2024}, the ADC difference between the pedestal and the 1 p.e. peak is systematically smaller than the actual gain, since the peak-sensing stage always samples the maximum signal value within the hold-delay window.
-Consequently, the 1 p.e. peak can be treated as a “fake pedestal” to estimate the number of photoelectrons in an HG signal as
+Consequently, the 1 p.e. peak can be treated as a “fake pedestal” to estimate $N_{\rm{pe}}$ in an HG signal, as given by the equation: